 To dismiss all of these as mere externalities will not only lead to the demise of Conservatism, Inc., it will lead to a loss of faith in the thing they value above all: capitalism.

 The Bulwark is just the latest project for those public intellectuals trying to remold America as an “economy with a country rather than a country with an economy.”
-Conservatism, Inc. continues to reveal itself as an entity which conserves nothing but itself.
+Conservatism, Inc. continues to reveal itself as an entity that conserves nothing but itself.
 The American spirit, however, deeply infused by our Founding with a healthy aversion toward the present variety of economic exploitation, will continue to push back.
 No amount of slinging mud at Tucker Carlson will prevent this.